KohiLoungess/KohiLoungess/README.md

-- ✨Hey!
-Hi. my name is Santi although I'm usually called Kohi.
+✨Hey!
+Hi, my name is Santi, although I'm usually called Kohi.

-- 🍀I am very good at managing networks, or so I think,
+🍀I have a knack for managing networks, or at least I like to think so.
+Currently, I am actively involved in MidesProjects, RagedValorant, and PlayMides.net.
+However, I have also worked on numerous other fascinating projects.

-- 🍁Right now I am working on MidesProjects & RagedValorant and PlayMides.net but I have worked on others as well.
+🌴In addition, I am currently honing my skills in Java programming.
+I specialize in organizing people, fostering the development of fresh ideas, and have been involved in a variety of other interesting projects.

-- 🌴I hope this information is helpful, if you want to contact me @KohiLounges on Twitter!
+🍁I hope this information proves helpful.
+If you wish to get in touch, you can find me @KohiLounges on Twitter!